KAVIRAJec/AWS-Learnings/07-AWS-Storage-Services/01-S3/README.md

    - **S3 Glacier Deep Archive**: Lowest-cost storage for long-term archival data.
 Standard(12 hours), Bulk(48 hours).
 180 days minimum storage duration.

 - **S3 Reduced Redundancy Storage (RRS)(Deprecated)**: Provides lower durability than Standard but at a lower cost.
 It is suitable for non-critical data that can be easily reproduced.
+- **S3 Analytics**: A feature that provides recommendation for S3 storage usage and access patterns.
+It helps you understand how your data is being used and can help optimize costs.
+It works only for Standard and Standard-IA classes.

 ![alt text](image.png)
 ![alt text](image-1.png)